jessems/jessems.com/content/blog/2020-11-08-productivity-vs-privacy/index.md

 If you compare the productivity gains between privacy-preserving and non-preserving products from the perspective of the user, it's hard not to arrive at the conclusion that there’s a gap between the two — and it appears to be growing.

 There is perhaps no better example of a feature which hinges on the ability to read user data than search.
 Although ProtonMail is reminiscent of Gmail in many ways, one area where it falls short is the absence of any ability to  search the contents of your emails.
 Search only works if the provider of such functionality can scan and index your content.
 It works even better if the provider is able to harvest search queries and use those to build predictive models (e.g. autocomplete and smart suggestions).
-These are features which make Gmail users more productive but aren't available to ProtonMail users.
+These are features which make Gmail users more productive but aren't available to ProtonMail users [3].

 The absence of search might not be a dealbreaker for a journalist wanting only to communicate securely with a source.
 But it is just one example of an ever growing list of productivity improvements that are happening on the side of non-privacy preserving products which cannot be mirrored on the side of the privacy preserving ones.